Shamanon/opencodi/README.md

 I have disassembled the toy and found what hardware it is using:

   * Main processor: XR871ET
   * Audio processor: A101
   * Bluetooth(?): JL AS20AP24150
   * Storage: GD25Q64C

+Road-map:

+  1. Acquire USB to Serial converter and create custom USB plug for reading/writing firmware to XR871 chip.
+  2. Determine if existing firmware image can be de-compiled and edited or if a new FW will need to be written from scratch.
+  3. Trace out all connections and create a detailed schematic of the motherboard.
+  4. Create custom firmware.
+Can I make this thing run Linux?
+  5. Use Codi as a control hub for smart devices similar to Siri or Alexa...
+Mycroft or Rhasspy?

 Ignored files/folders: